Your First Look At Barbie Ferreira's New Becca Holiday Collection

 Advertisement

-This philosophy prompted Ferreira to skip the traditional red lipsticks and black liners, and to lean into her favorite colors and textures instead.
+This philosophy prompted Ferreira to skip the traditional red lipsticks and black liners, and to lean into her favourite colours and textures instead.
 "I love purple eyeshadow, oranges, and shimmers," she says.
-"Zero Pigment was very natural, which is closer to my everyday style, but there are two sides of me, and the Prismatica colors are like the cherry on top."
+"Zero Pigment was very natural, which is closer to my everyday style, but there are two sides of me, and the Prismatica colours are like the cherry on top."

 Sheltering at home has also given Ferreira a break from getting glammed up for work, like on Euphoria's set where eclectic makeup is her uniform.
 "I've been very low maintenance," she says.
 She's also used this time to focus on her mental health, which she says is directly affected by her beauty routine and work.
 "It's been fascinating to not be on camera consistently seeing photos and videos of yourself for a few months," she says.
 "It's been cool to separate who I am and how I want to be in the world from my public image and what people see."